Dan0419/medicure-app-assignment-project/README.md

 [GitHub-MedicureApp-Link](https://github.com/shubhamkushwah123/medicure-app.git)

 ## How to run the app
-- Build App : mvn clean package
+- Build App: mvn clean package
-- Run App : mvn spring-boot:run
+- Run App: mvn spring-boot:run
-- access using the url : http://ipaddress:8082/
+- access using the url: http://ipaddress:8082/

 ## How to submit the project the project: